 - Wash the zucchini and slice thin.
 Do not peel skin.

-- In a wide bowl, mix besan (chickpea flour), rice flour, red chili powder, turmeric powder, ajwain seeds, hing, salt, and cooking soda (optional).
+- In a wide bowl, mix besan (gram flour), rice flour, red chili powder, turmeric powder, ajwain seeds, hing, salt, and baking soda (optional).

 - Now add the water little by little and make a medium-thick batter of smooth consistency with hand or whisker.